Grounding mats, connected to a grounded object, can protect workers from electrocution by providing an equipotential zone.

 Hazard Analysis — Electrical shocks, burns and/or electrocution

-Problem:Workers that cut, shape, place and install conduit and wire trays may face hazards from electrical shocks, burns and/or electrocution.
+Problem:Workers that work with or remove old wiring may face hazards from electrical shocks, burns and/or electrocution.

 An electric shock is the passage of an external electrical current between parts of the body or through the body which can cause injury or death.
 Coming in contact with electrical currents may result in shocks and electrical burns, and potentially cause death if a worker is exposed to a lethal amount of electrical energy.